Lunar II Observing Program Coordinator:

-To earn a Lunar II certificate and pin you must:
+To earn a Lunar II Observing Program certificate and pin you must:

-2. Have previously completed all Lunar Observing Program requirements (either nominated for the Lunar Observing Program or awarded a Lunar Observing Program certificate).
+2. Have previously completed all of the Lunar Observing Program requirements.

 3. Complete 100 or more of the observing tasks specified in the Lunar II target list.

 a.
-Several targets must be observed twice, in different light/shadow conditions, as specified in the target list.
+Several targets must be observed twice, in different light and shadow conditions, as specified in the target list.

 b.
 Several optional observing tasks are available, allowing you to make a few substitutions if you so choose.

 c.
-Where this target list overlaps the Lunar Observing Program list, assume Lunar II requires more observation and deeper study than before.
-If previous log entries include all information required for Lunar II, they may also be used for this certification.
+Where this target list overlaps the Lunar Observing Program list, assume the Lunar II Observing Program requires more observations and deeper study than before.
+If previous log entries include all of the information required for Lunar II Observing Program, then they may also be used for this certification.

 4. Keep a detailed log of your observations.